 A registered investment adviser (RIA) refers to a firm, never to a person.
 An IAR works at an RIA.

 According to the Uniform Securities Act of 1956, an IAR is someone employed by or associated with an RIA who does any of the following:

 - Makes investment recommendations or otherwise gives investment advice

 - Determines which recommendations or advice regarding securities should be given

-- Receives compensation to solicit, offer or negotiate for the sale of or for selling investment advice
+- Solicits, offers, or negotiates for the sale of or sells investment advice

 - Supervises employees who perform any of the above tasks

-The Series 66 exam tests minimum competency, and a passing score is 75 correct answers or 75% of the 100 questions that count towards the final score.
-A candidate who fails the Series 66 exam must wait at least 30 days before taking it again.
+Test takers have 150 minutes to complete it.
+A passing score is 73 out of 100.
+A candidate who fails the exam must wait at least 30 days before taking it again.
 The same rule applies to someone who has failed a second time and who wishes to take it a third time.
 After a third failure, a candidate must wait at least 180 days before taking the exam again.
 This same rule applies to all subsequent failed attempts.

-Passing the Series 66 exam is equivalent to passing both the Series 63 and Series 65.
-However, it also is designed for candidates who hold Series 7 certification.
-Accordingly, the Series 66 test omits questions related to securities products, securities analysis and investment strategy that are a significant part of the Series 65, but which are covered at greater length and detail in the Series 7 exam.
+Series 66 can be taken either before or after Series 7.
+Series 66 omits questions related to securities products, securities analysis, and investment strategy that are a significant part of Series 65 and are also covered at greater length and detail in Series 7.

 You may take Series 66 even if you aren't currently working for a FINRA member firm.
 You should enroll at the FINRA website.
 The cost is $165.